Leask/php55/README.md

 ## Warning

-I built this PHP bin for CGI only!
+The master branch is for CGI only!
+You can checkout FPM branch as you like.